A manifestation of order and beauty in nature is called symmetry.

 Hence, I will try to further clarify it using a simple example.

-Imagine to open a garage door.
+Imagine opening a garage door.

 You are outside the garage and you want to know what is inside.